+I felt like a failure as a mom.
 My 3-year-old daughter, Lace, had just started going to ballet and tap lessons.
-Class begins at 10AM every Friday, and it’s the one thing she looks forward to the most every single week.
+Class begins at 10 AM every Friday, and it’s the one thing she looks forward to the most every week.

-The morning of our third week of lessons, I rolled over to look at my phone – and realized it was already 9:30 FREAKING AM.
+On the morning of our third week of lessons, I rolled over to look at my phone – and realized it was already 9:30 FREAKING AM.
 I yelled out Lord-knows-what, started flailing my legs loose from the covers, and probably tinkled myself a little bit out of sheer panic that my child was about to be late.
 LATE.
 The one thing I HATE being the most.
-I HATE LATE.
+I HATE BEING LATE.

-I swung her bedroom door open so fast that it banged against her dresser – so loud, that it scared her out of her sleep and made her cry.
-I dressed her in leotards and tights and fast-brushed her hair back into a slicked back bun – completely ignoring the fact that she had tears streaming down her face due to all of my overly-dramatic commotion.
+I swung her bedroom door open so fast that it banged against her dresser – so loud that it scared her out of her sleep and made her cry.
+I dressed her in leotards and tights and fast-brushed her hair back into a slicked back bun – completely ignoring the fact that she had tears streaming down her face due to all of my overly dramatic commotion.

-I threw her in her car seat like a basketball in a hoop, buckled her in and backed out of our driveway.
+I threw her in her car seat like a basketball in a hoop, buckled her in, and backed out of our driveway.
 Unbeknownst to me, the city of Fort Worth decided to do major construction on our street that morning, and I backed out of our driveway into a pothole that – I swear to you – was at least 2 feet deep.
 Our Nissan Armada was stuck – and it wasn’t going anywhere, any time soon.

 I rolled my eyes so hard and said all kinds of not-nice-things to myself under my breath.

 But when we tried opening the door, I realized the worst of them all.
 I had forgotten the key fob to get into the building.
 We were locked out.

 It was then that I submitted to failure completely.
 I had failed this day.
 I had failed my daughter.
 I had failed as a mom.